I was a finalist in the PG Wodehouse New Comic Writer Award competition with this story.

 Buy from Amazon

-A world-class anthology of short stories inspired by the word 'home.'
-This collection features, including myself, known and emerging writers contributing everything from flash fiction to extended short stories.
+Anthology of short stories inspired by the word 'home.'
+This collection features, including myself, both known and emerging writers contributing everything from flash fiction to extended short stories.
 All monies raised from sales of this book go directly to Shelter, the housing and homelessness charity.

 Edited by Sally Swingewood & Debi Alper